zhangyu94/d3-menu/README.md

 # d3-menu

 A reusable menu component.
 First, bind the menu to an HTML element.
-After that, when hover the element, the a button representing the menu will be displayed.
+After that, when hover the element, a button representing the menu will be displayed.
 When user hover on the button, the menu would be displayed.

 The plugin is implemented as a closure that support method chaining.